corda/corda-docs-portal/content/en/archived-docs/corda-os/2.0/corda-configuration-file.md

 * **extraAdvertisedServiceIds**:
 A list of ServiceType id strings to be advertised to the NetworkMapService and thus be available when other nodes query the NetworkMapCache for supporting nodes.
-This can also include plugin services loaded from .jar files in the plugins folder.
+This can also include plugin services loaded from JAR files in the plugins folder.
 Optionally, a custom advertised service name can be provided by appending it to the service type id: `"corda.notary.validating|Notary A"`